labStudioAsInc/vm/README.md

 5.  **Accessing the VM**: The unique ngrok URL for your session is printed in the GitHub Actions logs.
 You can use this URL with any standard RDP or VNC client to connect to your temporary VM.

 Since the VM is part of a GitHub Actions job, it is temporary and will be destroyed once the job finishes (after a maximum of 6 hours).

+## Persistent Storage with Google Drive (Windows Server 2025)

+**NEW**: Windows Server 2025 sessions now support persistent storage through Google Drive API integration:

+- **Automatic Backup**: Your user data (Desktop, Documents, Downloads, AppData, SSH keys, Git config) is automatically backed up to Google Drive when the session ends
+- **Automatic Restore**: When you start a new session, your previous data is automatically restored from Google Drive
+- **Periodic Backups**: Data is backed up every 30 minutes during active sessions
+- **Manual Control**: Desktop shortcuts allow you to manually backup, restore, or check backup status
+- **2TB Storage**: Utilizes your Google Drive storage (2TB for 1 year as mentioned)

+### What Gets Backed Up:
+- Desktop files and folders
+- Documents folder
+- Downloads folder
+- Application settings (AppData/Roaming)
+- SSH keys and configuration
+- Git configuration
+- Any files you save in these locations

 ## Installation